roshyrowe/UKplace/README.md

 ### How to get an access token:
 1. Go to [r/place](https://www.reddit.com/r/place/)
 2. Open the browser console (F12 -> Click on console)
-3. paste this code and press enter:
+3. Paste this code and press enter:
 ```
 async function getAccessToken() {
     const usingOldReddit = window.location.href.includes('new.reddit.com');